 Hurricane season officially begins on June 1st, but you don’t want to wait until hurricane season is underway to prepare.
 Even areas that are further inland, like the Tennessee Valley, can be impacted by tropical weather.
 The 2017 season reminded us of this by bringing high winds, soaking rains, and severe storms to North Alabama through the remnants of storms like Harvey and Irma.

-That’s why this week, May 7th-13th, the National Weather Service will hold Hurricane Preparedness Week.
+That’s why this week, May 6th-12th, the National Weather Service will hold Hurricane Preparedness Week.
 Each day will be focused on a different area as described below:

-Sunday – The first step to preparing for hurricane season is determining your risk.
-Northern Alabama isn’t at as high of a risk as the Gulf’s coastal regions, but strong tropical cyclones can still bring severe weather in the form of flash flooding and damaging winds.
+Sunday: Determine Your Risk – The first step to preparing for hurricane season is determining your risk.
+Northern Alabama isn’t at as high of a risk as the Gulf’s coastal regions, but strong tropical cyclones can still bring severe weather in the form of flash flooding, damaging winds, and even tornadoes.

-Friday – Now that you’ve taken care of yourself and your family, make sure your neighbors are taken care of too!
-Help your neighbors prepare and plan to check on each other in the case of an emergency.
+Friday: Help Your Neighbor – Now that you’ve taken care of yourself and your family, make sure your neighbors are taken care of too!
+Help your neighbors prepare and make a plan to check on each other in the case of an emergency.

 For more information you can head to the National Weather Service’s Hurricane Preparedness webpage!